ManiacalLabs/BiblioPixel/doc/tutorial/Before-you-start.rst

 Before you start
 ------------------------------

-You don't need to know how to program in order to use BiblioPixel but you do need to be familiar with a couple of things:
+You don't have to program to use BiblioPixel but you do need to be know a couple of things.

-1. Using the command line
+Using the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BiblioPixel is a command line program, run by typing commands into a terminal window and giving text responses.

-You don't by any means have to be an expert on the command line to use it for BiblioPixel!
-You just need to be comfortable with entering commands and pressing return, and with the idea of directories and the current directory.
+BiblioPixel is a command line program: you run it by typing commands into a terminal window and giving text responses.
+You don't have to be an expert on the command line to use it for BiblioPixel!
+You just need to be comfortable with changing directories, entering commands and pressing return.

-In this documentation, lines that you type into a command line will start with the dollar sign character ``$`` to distinguish them from the results - so don't type the ``$`` yourself when entering command lines.
+In this documentation, command lines are show starting with the dollar sign character ``$`` - don't type the ``$`` yourself when entering command lines!

 Try it now - open a terminal window and type: